Tolkien's Norse Connection (Parts 1 and 2): The Career

 The recently published Collected Poems of J. R. R. Tolkien (2024), moreover, positions us even better to appreciate his versality.
 In this three-volume set, edited brilliantly by Christina Scull and Wayne G. Hammond, we can now access dozens of previously unpublished texts, many of them alliterative, that show off Tolkien’s immense range.

 For this four-part entry in “The New Poets of Rum Ram Ruf,” then, I’d like to concentrate on two fascinating texts never before seen in print.
-The first is “The Derelicts” (poem #119), and the second is “Black Heave the Billows” (poem #133).
+The first is “The Derelicts” (poem #119), and the second is “Bleak Heave the Billows” (poem #133).
 My discussion will, in addition to providing the action-packed discourse you’ve all come to expect, also prove definitively when Tolkien wrote these particular texts.

 Or maybe semi-definitively.
 There’ll be some degree of definitiveness, at any rate.